Skip to main content

 The two major types of ventless dryer are condenser dryers and heat pump dryers.

 A condenser dryer doesn't exhaust air like a vented model.
 Instead, it uses a dual loop airflow system.
-The first loop draws some ambient air into the dryer, heats it up, pushes it through the drum to evaporate water.
+The first loop draws some ambient air into the dryer, heats it up, and pushes it through the drum to evaporate water.
 Then the air goes through a second loop where the hot, wet air is cooled down, allowing its moisture content to precipitate out.
 The evaporated water is then either sent out a drainage hose or collected in a reservoir to be emptied later.

 A heat pump dryer does not have a heating element like the condenser dryer.
 It instead works more like an air conditioner, but in reverse, gradually extracting cold and moisture from the air as it recycles and reuses the air.